Public Justice Offences incorporating the Charging Standard

 - fraudulent insurance claims based on false reports of crime - deception.

 There is an overlap between the offence of wasting police time and other, more serious offences.
-Regard must be had to the factors outlined in General Charging Practice, above in this guidance and Charging Practice for Public Justice Offences, above in this guidance which help to identify conduct too serious to charge as wasting police time, when consideration should be given to a charge of perverting the course of justice.
+Regard must be had to the factors outlined in General Charging Practice, above in this chapter and Charging Practice for Public Justice Offences, above in this chapter, which help to identify conduct too serious to charge as wasting police time, when consideration should be given to a charge of perverting the course of justice.

-In R v Cotter and Others TLR it was held that 'the course of public justice included the process of criminal investigation following a false allegation against either an identifiable or unidentifiable individual.'
+In R v Cotter and Others (2002) EWCA Crim 1033 it was held that 'the course of public justice included the process of criminal investigation following a false allegation against either an identifiable or unidentifiable individual.'
 In that case, the actions of the defendants in making the false allegations amounted to conspiracy to pervert the course of justice.
 See also R v Bailey NI 15 and Rowell 1 WLR 132 where it was held that section 5(2) of the Criminal Law Act 1967 could be invoked where police time and resources had been wasted but where individuals (identified or otherwise) had been exposed to the risk of arrest, imprisonment, pending trial and possible wrongful conviction and punishment that would amount to perverting the course of justice.

 Section 90 Police Act 1996 creates several offences relating to the impersonation of police officers or the possession of articles of police uniform, namely: